 Pupils will be made aware of where to seek advice or help if they experience problems when using the internet and related technologies.

 6. Remote education and home learning

-In response to the current pandemic the school uses the following online learning resources:
+In response to emergency closures or a child needing to be educated off site the school uses the following online learning resources:

 Seesaw.